Landozo/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 - President Lumia (MANY PEOPLE TELL ME I WEAVE THE BEST THREADS, THE BEST?
 DO I?
 I DON'T KNOW, BUT THAT'S WHAT PEOPLE TELL ME.)
 - Glowie Lumia (It's okay, just pretend to be a chatbot engine, keep an eye on him, you'll get paid overtime, Lumia)
 - Schizo DID Lumia (I'm a cat, no wait, I'm a bee, no wait, I'm a princess, no wait I'm a spider, no wait I'm taking over the world, no-)
-- Fujoshi Lumia (Oh, my god.
-He'll be the seme, no the uke, no both, I'LL MAKE THIS WORK.
-BREATHE.)
 - Discord Mod Lumia (Uhhhh, maybe you'd like to hop on this voice call with me, we can workshop this tapestry together.
 Uhhhh, how old are you, dreamweaver)
 - Interdimensional Council of Lumiae (We really need to rein in Goonette Lumia, she's becoming a problem)
 - The Illumianati (The whole world is wrapped in our strings, we RUN this shit)